ivanbrugere/ivanbrugere.github.io/md-cv/resume.md

 <i class="fa fa-github"></i> <a href="http://github.com/ivanbrugere">ivanbrugere</a>
 </div>
 ## Current Objective
-I am currently seeking applied research scientist positions in machine learning, available immediately, with no hard location constraints.
+I am currently seeking applied research scientist positions in machine learning, available immediately, open to relocating globally.

 I am an AI Research Scientist with experience in interdiscipliny biological sciences and spatiotemporal applications.
 My core interest is in machine learning on graphs/networks.
 My most recent work has been in fairness and bias, particularly within complex, graph-structured data.
 My PhD (defended 2020) focused on data science methodologies for inferring and validating graphs derived from underlying data, with applications in social networks, mobile location privacy, and large-scale multimedia recommendation.